gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - [FindBugs plugin](userguide/findbugs_plugin.html): The latest release (3.0.1) does not work with Java 9
 - [OSGi plugin](userguide/osgi_plugin.html): The latest version of BND does not work with Java 9

-When using [Continuous Build](userguide/continuous_build.html#continuous_build_limitations_jdk) we are not able to configure the file watcher service due to access restrictions on Jigsaw - this means that
+When using [continuous build](userguide/continuous_build.html#sec:continuous_build_limitations_jdk9) on Java 9, due to class access restrictions related to Jigsaw, Gradle cannot set some operating system specific options, which means that:

- - on Mac OS X polling for file changes will be 10 seconds instead of 2
+- On Mac OS X, Gradle will poll for file changes every 10 seconds instead of every 2 seconds.
- - on Windows we have extra file locks since the `FILE_TREE` option cannot be set.
+- On Windows, Gradle must use individual file watches (like on Linux/Mac OS), which may cause continuous build to no longer work on very large projects.

 Also, for publishing to S3 backed Maven and Ivy repositories, `-addmods java.xml.bind` has to be added to the JVM parameters.
 This can be accomplished by setting